 Revamp Nighttime Routines

-The general teaching is that you need to use your best, most restorative products at night before bed.
-As your body sleeps and rejuvenates, you’ll have the assistance of your favorite products to help your skin also feel renewed and refreshed.
+The general teaching is that you must use your best, most restorative products at night before bed.
+As your body sleeps and rejuvenates, you’ll have the assistance of your favorite products to help your skin feel renewed and refreshed.